PrasadNayak2000/invoice-management-a/README.md

 * Make sure docker-compose.yml file and Dockerfile exist in the root directory.
 * Open the cmd from the root directory of the Spring Boot application.
 * Run ```docker-compose up -d``` command.
-* Running the above command downloads the jdk with the version specified at Dockerfile.
+* Running the above command downloads the JDK with the version specified at Dockerfile.
 * A docker image and container gets created and all the endpoints are exposed to local port 8080.
 * You can verify the availability of endpoints by making a GET request to ```http://localhost:8080/invoices```.